jsimerly/ecs_engine/README.md

 # ECS Engine
 This ECS Engine is a lightweight and dependancyless "Entity Component System" (ECS).
-ECSs are architectures that is most commonly used in video game because it allows you to manage a lot of concurrent states (components) and mutate these states efficently (systems).
+ECSs are architectures that are most commonly used in video game because it allows you to manage a lot of concurrent states (components) and mutate these states efficently (systems).

 ## Getting Started
 ### Prerequisites